Best Travel Insurance for Asia

 Asia Travel Insurance Costs by Coverage Amount

-Rates below reflect a 30-year-old California resident traveling to Asia for one week in October, purchasing insurance in August.
-Most insurers triple premiums when moving from $2,500 to $10,000 coverage.
-World Nomads charges flat rates regardless of trip cost - cost-effective for expensive trips but pricier for budget travel.
-Generali ($73) and BHTP ($69) offer the lowest entry points.
-Higher coverage limits matter for Asia due to medical evacuations exceeding $100,000 from remote areas.
+Rates below reflect a 30-year-old California resident traveling to Asia for one week in October, buying insurance in August.
+Insurers typically triple premiums when you jump from $2,500 to $10,000 in coverage.
+World Nomads keeps rates flat no matter your trip cost.

 Generali Global Assistance